GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

 ## Cloud Pub/Sub

-Spring Cloud GCP provides an abstraction layer to publish to and subscribe from Google Cloud Pub/Sub topics and to create, list or delete Google Cloud Pub/Sub topics and subscriptions.
+Spring Framework on Google Cloud provides an abstraction layer to publish to and subscribe from Google Cloud Pub/Sub topics and to create, list or delete Google Cloud Pub/Sub topics and subscriptions.